AmirOsman03/finkiXpProject/README.md

 # FinkiXP

-FinkiXP is a full-stack web application designed to manage and interact with tasks, featuring difficulty-based filtering, sorting, and a clean UI/UX.
-It is built using modern technologies and follows best practices for maintainable, scalable development.
+FinkiXP is a full-stack web app that helps students easily find and manage past exam tasks — solving the problem of scattered and hard-to-access exam materials by providing a centralized, user-friendly platform for search and organization.

 ---